 The Fund complies with the provisions of the 1940 Act governing investment policies and capital structure and leverage on an aggregate basis with the Subsidiary.
-The Subsidiary's principal investment strategies and principal risks of the Fund.
+The Subsidiary's principal investment strategies and principal risks constitute principal investment strategies and principal risks of the Fund.
 Both the Fund and the Subsidiary comply with the provisions of the 1940 Act relating to affiliated transactions and custody.